SueChaplain/guide-sauvian/docs/en/localamenities.md

 You can also find an alternative park in Rue des Tulipes, which contains skate ramps and a small area for younger children with swings and slides.

 Within a 10 minute drive, the **Scène de Bayssan** provides an enormous play area for children with large colourful climbing frames, swings, and slides.
-For more information, see [Scène de Bayssan](daysout.md#scene-de-bayssan).
+For more information, see [Days out, Scène de Bayssan](daysout.md#scene-de-bayssan).

 ## Swimming complex

 Sauvian boasts an amazing swimming complex, called the Alfred Nakache Aquatic centre.
 As well as an indoor 25 metre pool, there is also an outdoor heated 50 metre Olympic pool.
 The grounds also include a children's water play area and a huge wave slide.

-For prices and opening times, see [Centre Aquatique Alfred Nakache](https://www.beziers-mediterranee.com/equipement/centre-aquatique-alfred-nakache/).
+For prices and opening times, see [Centre Aquatique Alfred Nakache: https://www.beziers-mediterranee.com/equipement/centre-aquatique-alfred-nakache/](https://www.beziers-mediterranee.com/equipement/centre-aquatique-alfred-nakache/).

 ## Cashpoint